nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Deleting an order

-1. Deleting a customer while all orders under a customer are being shown.
+1. Deleting an order while all orders under a customer are being shown.

     1. Prerequisites: List all customers using the `listorder 1` command with at least 1 order listed.